MandyHole/school-clubs/README.md

 The Modal to confirm before deleting: https://www.tutorialrepublic.com/codelab.php?topic=bootstrap&file=delete-confirmation-modal

-Bootstrap5: Bootstrap was used throughout the project mainly to make site responsive using the Bootstrap Grid System.
+Bootstrap5: Bootstrap was used throughout the project mainly to make site responsive using the Bootstrap Grid System, the nav bar as well as for minor styling (e.g. message formats).

 Django: Django was used throughout the project to help make the website more quickly and with less code.

 Getting a datepicker in the Date Request form: https://stackoverflow.com/questions/3367091/whats-the-cleanest-simplest-to-get-running-datepicker-in-django

+Getting custom messages to appear upon form submissioins: https://www.csestack.org/display-messages-form-submit-django/

 Inspiration for the project, getting started with Django and in particular for displaying messages and working with views: Code Institute Django walkthrough examples